bhisaac/5eFP/5eFP-SRD.md

 >>
 >> FORMS
 >>> **_Astral._** You have 2 MAX wounds while in astral form.
 When you choose this form, you do not assume the shape of a beast.
 You remain in your normal form while gaining a number of additional features.
 Your form appears translucent, taking on an indigo tint filled with points of moving lights.
->>>> Lunar Attunement.
-Whenever you cast a 1st-level or higher spell with a spell slot that has no visible effect (i.e., _cure wounds_), you lose solar attunement and gain lunar attunement.
+>>>> **_Lunar Attunement._** Whenever you cast a 1st-level or higher spell with a spell slot that has no visible effect (i.e., _cure wounds_), you lose solar attunement and gain lunar attunement.
 If you already have lunar attunement, remove lunar attunement and activate _starfall_ (see below).
 >>>>
->>>> Solar Attunement.
-Whenever you cast a 1st-level or higher spell with a spell slot that has a visible effect (i.e., _entangle_), you lose lunar attunement and gain solar attunement.
+>>>> **_Solar Attunement._** Whenever you cast a 1st-level or higher spell with a spell slot that has a visible effect (i.e., _entangle_), you lose lunar attunement and gain solar attunement.
 If you already have solar attunement, remove solar attunement and activate _starfall_ (see below).
 >>>>
 >>>> **_Starfall. (free action)_** A shooting star forms above your head and strikes a creature within 12 squares of you.
 If the creature is friendly, it heals 1 wound and allows the creature to make one additional saving throw to resist an ongoing negative condition.
 If the creature is not a friendly target, it must succeed on a DEX saving throw using your spellcasting save DC or take 1 point of radiant damage.
+You then gain Lunar Attunement or Solar Attunement.
 >>>
 >>> **_Defender._** You have 5 + CON MAX wounds while in defender form.
 If your size is less than large, it increases to large.
 >>>
 >>> **_Stealthy._** You have 4 + CON MAX wounds while in stealthy form.
 While in stealthy form you gain proficiency with Performance and Perception, and you gain a pounce attack (if you don't already have one).